github/docs/content/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/managing-your-github-copilot-pro-subscription/modifying-your-copilot-pro-subscription-as-an-individual-user.md

 ---
-title: Modifying your Copilot subscription as an individual user
+title: Modifying your Copilot Pro subscription as an individual user
-shortTitle: Modify subscription
+shortTitle: Modify Copilot Pro subscription
-intro: 'You can change whether you are billed monthly or yearly for {% data variables.product.prodname_copilot_individuals_short %}.'
+intro: 'You can change whether you are billed monthly or yearly for {% data variables.product.prodname_copilot_pro_short %}.'
-product: '{% data variables.product.prodname_copilot_individuals_short %}'
+product: '{% data variables.product.prodname_copilot_pro_short %}'
 versions:
   feature: copilot
 type: how_to